Approach to Community News

 • Widget that opens to a landing page that features links to obits that are posted on the websites of local funeral homes, updated daily—perhaps by the funeral homes.
 And perhaps the landing page would display sponsorship ads from the funeral homes.

-• Schools—a page for every school in town, with the potential to grow into a highly interactive service akin to this one.
+• Schools—a page for every school in town, with the potential to grow into a highly interactive service.

 • Pets—lost pets and pets available for adoption.